Planorbella columbiensis

 Planorbella columbiensis, commonly known as the caribou ramshorn, is a species of freshwater snail found in only one site, on Lac la Hache, in British Columbia, Canada.

 This species is listed as "possibly extinct".
-Its last observation was in 1945.
+Its first and last observations were in 1945.

 Description

-The height of the shell can be as much as 10 mm, and its greater diameter 19 mm.
+Based on the original description, the height of the shell can be as much as 8.7 mm, and its greater diameter 19.1 mm.